These are two of the first cast drawing starts that Mr. Lack had me do.

 If we could create a chart depicting the time spent on the various activities involved in drawing a cast it would likely show that you spent roughly 20% of the time on pursuing accuracy and 80% of the time pursuing finish (filling in those little holes in the paper, etc.).
 The result is that, over the course of your drawing, your eye is learning progressively less and less.

 Hyperbole aside, the percentages above are backwards.
 To best learn how to see, you should be spending most of the time pursuing accurate sight and less time on finish.
 Understand that I am not here to negate finish – it is important after all.
-However, finish can be a time suck.
-It can also place your learning on hold, until you finish and begin another project.
+However, finish can be a major time suck.
+It can also place your learning on hold until you finally finish and then begin another project.

 Let’s look at this another way.
 Assume that you drew the nose on your latest cast project as perfectly as a Apelles would have.
 You even worked it up to a fine finish.
 That’s great.
 But is that perfect nose in the correct place, relative to everything else on the cast?
 How about its size, is it properly sized?
 Those are really the issues.
 If it was not in the proper place and/or in the proper size, what then?
 You’d have to either redraw that perfect nose or redraw the rest of the cast to fit that perfect nose.